C-SPA/SWATFarm/src/README.txt

-To Compile, Do the following:
+DAN To Compile, Do the following: